MSc Computer Science (Conversion)

 Are you are looking to move into the fast-paced world of IT?
 MSc Computer Science (Conversion) provides you with a solid foundation in computing and specialised knowledge in computer science.

-With flexible learning options, hands-on projects, and industry-focused modules, you will develop the technical abilities, transferable skills and confidence to succeed in exciting and challenging IT-related roles in a range of industries.
+With hands-on projects, and industry-focused modules, you will develop the technical abilities, transferable skills and confidence to succeed in exciting and challenging IT-related roles in a range of industries.

 Why study MSc Computer Science (Conversion) at BNU?